 If you have a job that requires standing up all day long, or if you hike, ski or even cycle, foot discomfort, foot aches, blisters or hot spots are issues that you probably encounter often.
-Evidently, there are several solutions for these problems.
+There are several solutions to these problems.
 The best option, though, is to select shoes equipped with insoles that deliver extra comfort and support.
 Or, in case you don’t find a type of footwear with the fitting aesthetics for your taste and the required comfort factors, orthotic insoles are always an excellent alternative.

 Actually, in this post, we’ll recommend several types of insoles for standing and walking all day that widely available.
 But before that, to help you choose the right pair, it’s important to know about insoles.